Having completely dismantled the LISA 2, I referenced the parts, as some of them might need to be replaced if I could not recover them from corrosion.

 Only the screws and some small parts have not been photographed.

-Strangely, some plastic parts not marked with a reference, which is a bit strange from Apple, are coming out the big parts.
+Strangely, some plastic parts not marked with a reference, which is a bit strange from Apple.
 Having completely disassembled a few hundred objects of the brand, generally speaking, they are all identified, including at the suppliers.

 Is this only the case for this machine?